dsterba/datacatalog/README.md

 You can put the server in development by following these steps:

 1. Open a terminal (CTRL + SHIFT + backtick)
-2. Runn `./dev-server.sh` in the /datacatalog folder
+2. Run `./dev-serve.sh` in the /datacatalog folder
 3. Navigate to https://dev-datacatalog.dansterba.net

 # Deploy to Production